International Wire Transfer Fees & How to Avoid Them in 2026

 Remitly serves many popular remittance routes and lets you set up payments digitally, with variable fees and exchange rates depending on the specific service you require.

-How much do banks charge for international money transfer?
+How much do banks charge for international money transfer in Canada?

 Here’s a head to head comparison of a few major Canadian banks, which imagines sending 1,000 CAD to be received in USD in a bank account in the US: